-The Gastech 2018 conference will see an extended ministerial and global business leader dialogue session and strategic panel session, that will highlight the global outlook and shape the energy landscape for decades to come.
-The enhanced technical conference programme, featuring over 50 sessions, will discuss and debate in detail the complete value chain from exploration and production through to distribution, highlighting new technologies and industry developments.
+The Gastech 2018 conference will see an extended ministerial and global business leader dialogue session and strategic panel session, alongside 28 commercial sessions that will highlight the global outlook and shape the energy landscape for decades to come.
+The enhanced technical conference programme, featuring 65 sessions, will discuss and debate in detail the complete value chain from exploration and production through to distribution, highlighting new technologies and industry developments.

 The Gastech 2018 exhibition is expected to be the biggest edition yet, with more exhibitors, visitors and exhibition features than ever before.
 With dedicated networking spaces, pavilions and industry zones, the show floor has been designed to provide your company with a high-traffic platform to showcase your latest products, services and technologies.

 We look forward to welcoming you all to Gastech 2018 in Barcelona, Spain.

 Looking at one of the largest projects in BP’s portfolio, the Southern Gas Corridor is one of the global gas industry’s most noteworthy undertakings yet.
 The planned infrastructure aims to improve the security and diversity of the energy supply within the EU by bringing natural gas from the Caspian region to Europe.

 Disclaimer: The opinions expressed in this article solely reflect the views of the author, not of his organisation.